Navy STA-21: Seaman to Admiral Commissioning Program (2025)

 Seaman to Admiral Program Options

-Sailors can sign up for either the Core Program or a Target group option through the STA-21 Commissioning Program.
+Sailors in STA-21 can choose between the Core Program or a Target group option.

 STA-21 Core Option